secretstartups/handbook/resellers/index.html.md

 *   Training, Enablement and Certifications
     *   Sales training and enablement, ensuring that our partners are as well-trained and equipped as our own sales teams
     *   Technical services, training and enablement designed to help you drive customer usage and adoption
-    *   GitLab Badging, Accreditation & Certification to help you and your company differentiate through expertise
+    *   GitLab Badging, Accreditation & Certification to help you and your company differentiate through expertise.
+To learn more, visit the [ Training and Certifications Page](/handbook/resellers/training/)
 *   Global expansion of our channel team to support the growth of your GitLab success
 *   Ease of doing business, via a partner portal and learning management system with online resources and tools
 *   Marketing resources and marketing development funds for lead creation